-Infotel has carried out a specific review of its liquidity risk, which it considers to be nil due to the lack of any loans and its excess cash resources.
+Infotel has carried out a specific review of its liquidity risk, which it considers to be nil due to its low debt level and its excess cash resources.
 As a result, it considers itself able to deal with future obligations.